Finding the Top Financial Advisor Firms in Waltham, Massachusetts

 Minimum AssetsNo set account minimum

-The top firm in Waltham is Ballentine Partners, a fee-only financial advisor managing more than $6.4 billion in assets.
-Clients of the firm are all high-net-worth individuals -- there are no non-high-net-worth clients or institutional clients at the firm.
+Ballentine Partners, a fee-only financial advisor, is the top-rated firm in Waltham, Massachusetts.
+Ballentine exclusively serves high-net-worth individuals, so there are no non-high-net-worth or institutional clients at the firm.
 Part of the reason the firm has only high-net-worth clients is because it has a $3.5 million minimum account size.

-There are 54 advisors on staff at the firm.
-The team includes many financial certifications, including 22 certified financial planners (CFPs), 13 chartered financial advisors (CFAs), three chartered alternative investment analysts (CAIAs), two certified private wealth advisors (CPWAs), three certified public accountants (CPAs), two chartered advisors in philanthropy (CAPs), one chartered financial counselors (ChFC) and one chartered retirement planning counselor (CRPC).
+There are numerous advisors on staff at the firm.
+The team includes many financial certifications, including 32 certified financial planners (CFPs), 16 chartered financial analysts (CFAs), five chartered alternative investment analysts (CAIAs), one certified private wealth advisor (CPWA), three certified public accountants (CPAs), four chartered advisors in philanthropy (CAPs), one chartered financial counselor (ChFC) and one chartered retirement planning counselor (CRPC).

 Ballentine Partners Background